inancalp/PortfolioProject-WebEngineering/README.md

 - JavaScript & jQuery

 ## How to Run the Project
-My recomended way is to run the project with LiveServer extension for VSCode IDE.
+My recomended way is to run the project with using LiveServer extension for VSCode IDE, starting from "index.html".